 1750 Wharf Road

 A Santa Cruz County landmark since 1947, the world-famous Shadowbrook continues to be an overwhelming favorite with locals and visitors alike.
 Its fine food, extensive wine list and unparalleled setting and ambiance have earned it numerous awards, including Northern California’s “Most Romantic Restaurant” and “Best Date Night Restaurant.”
-Gift Cards available.
+Gift cards and reservations available online.
 Open M–F 5–8:45pm, Sa 4:30–9:45pm, Su 4:30–8:45pm.

 Located within the romantic L’Auberge Carmel, a visit to Aubergine feels like a trip to Europe.
-Executive chef Justin Cogley was named one of Food & Wine’s best new chefs of 2013 and has been nominated multiple times for a James Beard award and it’s no wonder—he’s an eloquent and imaginative interpreter of fine seasonal ingredients.
-Pastry chef Yulanda Santos delights with stunning and inventive desserts.
+Executive chef Justin Cogley was named one of Food & Wine’s best new chefs of 2013.
+He has been nominated multiple times for a James Beard award and it’s no wonder—he’s an eloquent and imaginative interpreter of ne seasonal ingredients.
+Executive pastry chef Yulanda Santos delights with stunning and inventive desserts.
 Open daily 6–9:30pm.

 Basil Seasonal Dining

 “Organic, local and seasonal” are not just buzzwords at Basil.
 This cozy restaurant in the Paseo Courtyard was awarded three stars from the national Green Restaurant Association.
-General manager/owner Denis Boaro and chef/owner Soerke Peters turn out intensely flavorful dishes and provide a full bar with a great selection of California wines.
-Many vegan entrées available.
+New chef, Mary Lester, and owner, Denis Boaro, continue to provide a full bar and great selection of California and Italian wines, including Old and New World.
+Check website for information on monthly winemaker dinners and other events.
+Many vegan and vegetarian entrées available.
 Heated, dog-friendly outdoor seating.
-Open daily for lunch and dinner from 11:30am, Su brunch 11am–3pm.
+Open daily for lunch and dinner from 11:30am, Sa–Su brunch 11am–2pm.

 Earthbound Farm’s Farm Stand Organic Kitchen